Notice regarding the quality of machine translation

 The waste produced is equated with waste from infectious risk care activities.
 Therefore, their disposal is subject to strict legislation (separation, sorting, collection, packaging, labelling, specific disposal or disinfection procedure, etc.).
 For more information, please refer to sections R. 1335-5 at 1335-8 and R. 1335-13 to 1335-14 of the Public Health Code.

-To go further Article R. 1311-5 of the Public Health Code.
+For further information: Article R. 1311-5 of the Public Health Code.

 Rules for products used for tattoo-piercing